-(And why we created RenoFi Loans, home equity loans with that added borrowing power, as a unique renovation loan alternative.)
+(And why we created RenoFi Loans, home equity and cash out refinance loans with that added borrowing power, as a unique renovation loan alternative.)

 Any loan you take on will require a certain amount of paperwork, but renovation loans require more.
 In many cases, and especially with FHA 203k loans, every detail of your renovation plan needs to be thoroughly documented and explained and sometimes submitted to a HUD or other renovation loan consultant - and inspected by said consultant.
 While this is a good thing, because it means you’re fully prepared to take on the loan, it can be time-consuming.

 You’ll need another form for every single draw and inspection.